AgoCodeBro/maze-solver/README.md

 - Maze generation
 - Maze solving
-- Visualization of the solving path
+- Visualization of the solving path using:
+    - BFS
+    - DFS
+    - A*

 ## License